tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ### Adventurer

+#### Druid’s Cup

+_Recharge 11+:_ Spend a recovery to infuse the cup.
+The next willing creature to drink from the cup turns into a woodland creature as per the druid’s [scout form](../Classes/Druid.md#scout-form) power.
+This infusion ends during your next short rest if not used, but you don’t regain the recovery.

+**Quirk:** More comfortable being around animals than humanoids.

+---

 #### Glass of Fire

 When you make an attack, you can spend a recovery to add fire damage equal to 10 times your level to the attack, hit or miss (if the attack targets more than one creature, divide the extra damage among the targets).